zammad/zammad-documentation/install/univention/app-settings.rst

   * Another Port
   * Other certificates beside the Univention certificate

-..
-Note:: Some settings require you to have a combination of the above settings.
+.. note:: Some settings require you to have a combination of the above settings.
   If the combination of settings is not met, the update script will automatically revert these changes.

   This ensures that your Univention Host stays operational.
 Please do not try to trick the scripts, it might cause outages.